neftjs/neft/types/basics/item/pointer.coffee.md

 *Boolean* PointerEvent::checkSiblings = false
 ---------------------------------------------

-By default first deepest captured item will propagate this event only by parents.
+By default first deepest captured item will propagate this event only by his parents.

 Change this value to test previous siblings as well.
-When you activate this property, you need to disable it manually.

 			utils.defineProperty @::, 'checkSiblings', null, ->
 				@_checkSiblings